 In Avatar, Jake Sully is a paralyzed ex-Marine who has an opportunity to walk again through a proxy Na’vi body in the world of Pandora.
 But he encounters an unexpected challenge.
 He falls in love with a Na’vi woman, Neytin, and is forced to choose sides in an epic battle between the humans and the Na’vi people.
 With the help of many, Jake’s leadership prevails and the humans are defeated.
 Jake is permanently transformed in a Na’vi body where he lives the rest of his life with Neytin.

-We Are the Heroes
+We Are Heroes for Children

 Years ago, I had the privilege of studying with Joseph Campbell, renowned mythologist and author of The Hero with a Thousand Faces.
 He believed people created heroes and myths out of their own human experiences.
 Why?
 To constantly remind us that anything is possible!
 When we face difficult life challenges, we draw on heroic stories for inspiration and to help us persevere through obstacles.